rebeccadavidsson/project/REPORT.md

 ### Important changes
 There were no important changes relative to PROPOSAL.md.
 However, I made some important changes during the project itself.
 * I decided to use Javascript to convert the data into a format that can be used for the sunburst.
+* After making a huge unclear function that converted data into usable arrays (in getarrays.js), I chose to change this function (with loads of parameters) into little ones.
+This resulted in functions with the same structure but with minor changes.
+The functions all look a lot like each other, but I thought it was way more clear to write seperate functions.
 * I decided to make another layer of months in the data format, so it will be clear which month the user has chosen after clicking on an element in the sunburst.
 See the figure below to see the effect of this decision.
 ![Alt text](doc/monthSunbursteffect.png)
 ![Alt text](doc/monthSunbursteffect0.png)